bzumhagen/development-resources/best-practices/simple-software-specification.md

 - [ ] Understand what functionality the software provides.
 - [ ] Request changes and improvements.
 - [ ] Report issues.
+- [ ] Trust the software is secure.